Cherry Blossoms in Japan

 After that we drove out the back way to the other side of Andrew lake.
 We took the shorefront route back to town and were shocked at how many of the derelict housing units looked like a bomb had gone off next to them.
 I guess the winds here can be monstrous in winter…

 We had a couple of hours for showers and looking through photos before dinner.
 Adak Soul restaurant wasn’t open that day (or anytime during our visit) but the Tundra Tavern was, so we drove over and sure enough, it was a spacious friendly place with food and beer!
 If the light outside is on, the generator is on and they are open.
 Our problems were over.
-We had a some interesting Alaskan IPAs and a giant veggie pizza that two of us could only eat ⅝ of.
+We had some interesting Alaskan IPAs and a giant veggie pizza that two of us could only eat ⅝ of.
 Breakfast for tomorrow is solved too!
 We talked with other visitors and really enjoyed dinner.

 The next day was our last full day on Adak, July 18.
 I did not sleep well, waking up often and every time, I heard rain pounding on the roof.
 But in the morning it stopped and by the time we were done with our pizza breakfast, the sun was out!
 We couldn’t believe our luck, it was just as good as yesterday.
 I had reserved a bike for today so picked that up from the office at 8am.
 It was a new fat tired e-Bike, 4″ tires, 70 pounds, what a monster, but it was yellow.